Charlie Asensio

-Carlos "Charlie" Asensio (born January 18, 2000) is an American soccer player who currently plays as a left-back for Major League Soccer club Austin FC.
+Carlos "Charlie" Asensio (born January 18, 2000) is an American soccer player who currently plays as a left-back for USL Championship club Orange County SC.

 Career

 Youth

 Asensio attended Alan C. Pope High School, playing as part of the IMG Academy until 2014, before joining Georgia United who later went on to form the academy club for Atlanta United in 2016.
 In 2018, Asensio appeared on the bench for Atlanta United 2 during a USL Championship fixture against Indy Eleven, but did not make an appearance.

 Before attending college, Asensio played with the United States under-17 and under-19 squads.

 College

 In 2018, Asensio went to Clemson University to play college soccer.
 In four seasons with the Tigers, Asensio made 82 appearances and tallied nine assists.
-He was named ACC All-Freshman Team in 2018, and Second Team All-ACC in 2019, and helped the Tigers win the NCAA Men’s Soccer National Championship in 2021.
+He was named ACC All-Freshman Team in 2018, and Second Team All-ACC in 2019, and helped the Tigers win the NCAA Men's Soccer National Championship in 2021.